smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 <aside>
 💡 Note: This component can be made synchronous instead of giving a callback while callers can call it asynchronously
 </aside>

 ### Coordinator

-This component stores in-flight & confirmed reports in memory.
-It does not maintain any state in DB for itself.
+This component stores in-flight & confirmed reports in memory, and allows other components in the system to query that information.
+It maintains a single item per `upkeepTriggerID`, and stores `confirmed` flag, the `upkeepID` and `trigger`.

+**Inflight reports**

-- Stores the trigger, upkeepID and triggerID for a report which is inflight (called via plugin shouldAccept)
+The coordinator stores upkeep and trigger for a report which is inflight.

     - For conditionals only one inflight report should be present per upkeepID
     - For log upkeeps only one inflight report per (upkeepID, logIdentifier)

-    - If a new report is seen for an upkeepID / (upkeepID, logIdentifier) then it waits on the higher checkBlockNumber report
+In case of conflict - a new report is seen for an upkeepID / (upkeepID, logIdentifier), it waits on the higher checkBlockNumber report.

+Enables to mark as inflight with `Accept` function that is called from the `shouldAccept`.

+**Transmit Events**

-- Listens to upkeepPerformed / StaleUpkeep (stale / reorged / cancelled / insufficient funds) logs for stored triggerIDs in memory
+The coordinator listens to transmit event logs (stale / reorged / cancelled / insufficient funds) of stored `upkeepTriggerID` in memory, and act accordingly:

-    - In case of upkeepPerformed log: (trigger, upkeep) is marked as performed at the log block number for conditionals
-    - Write to DB (trigger, upkeepID) as being performed (used within recovery flow)
-    - In case of staleUpkeep log
+- Upkeep performed - the `upkeepTriggerID` is marked as confirmed.
+- Stale report - the `upkeepTriggerID` is marked as confirmed.
-        - For conditional: Marked as stale at the log block number.
-It will be sampled and checked again automatically
+    - conditional upkeeps will be sampled and checked again automatically
-        - For log (only for reorged, insufficient funds reason): Put (upkeepID, logTxHash, logIndex) into recovery flow
+    - log upkeeps that were missed are expected to be picked up by the log recoverer **TBD**
+- Reorged / insufficient funds - the `upkeepTriggerID` is removed from the inflight reports set.
+    - log upkeeps that were missed are expected to be picked up by the log recoverer

+**TTL**

-- All keys stored expire after TTL.
-In case it was not marked as performed, it is assumed tx got lost
+All keys stored expire after TTL.
+In case it was not marked as performed, it is assumed tx got lost.
-    - For conditional: Just remove from memory.
-It will be sampled and checked again automatically
+- conditional upkeeps will be sampled and checked again automatically
-    - For log: Put (upkeepID, logTxHash, logIndex) into recovery flow
-- Provides readAPI to check whether (trigger, upkeepID) is in flight.
-(Used within shouldTransmit)
+- log upkeeps that were missed are expected to be picked up by the log recoverer

+**Is Transmission Confirmed**

+Provides additional read API to check whether some reported upkeep can be transmitted.
+It expects the full trigger as input, i.e. with concrete checkBlockNum and checkBlockHash:
+`isTransmissionConfirmed(upkeepID, trigger)`

+**Should Process**

-- Provides additional read API to check whether an upkeep should be processed which is used for pre-processing / filtering to prevent duplicate reports.
+Provides additional read API to check whether an upkeep should be processed which is used for pre-processing / filtering to prevent duplicate reports.
-**Note that the input is different from trigger and doesn’t include checkBlockNumber, checkBlockHash**. i.e.
+**Note that the input is a partially populated trigger which doesn’t include checkBlockNumber, checkBlockHash**. i.e.
     - For conditional: shouldProcess(upkeepID, blockNum)
         - False if report is inflight for upkeepID
         - False if report has been confirmed after blockNum (This can happen when network latest block is lagging this node’s logs)